 The best way to survive martial law is to escape it altogether.
 No matter how much of a patriot you are, you better be prepared to flee!

 In the early hours of martial law, it might still be relatively easy to leave.
 If you wait too long, you can expect road blocks, random inspections, and they might even round you up and enlist you to “voluntary” military duty.

 As I’ve talked about many times here on Primal Survivor, you better be prepared to evacuate after a SHTF disaster.
 DO NOT WAIT.
 Go at the first sign that things are getting bad.

 Here is what you need to escape martial law quickly:

-Have vital documents packed, also known as a Bug Out Binder
+- Have vital documents packed, also known as an Emergency Binder

 Have more than one passport*

 *Because of legal reasons, I’m not going to tell you to go get a fake passport and travel documents, but if you need to flee via Mexico, Canada, or whatever country, it would really help to have another passport!